 The Reiss-Davis Graduate School recognizes that, similar to students with permanent disabilities, individuals may experience temporary injuries or short-term medical conditions that require accommodations as well.
 To request an accommodation for a temporary/sudden onset disability, please follow the process for requesting accommodations and submit the application as soon as the need occurs, preferably within 48 hours of the occurrence.

-As with permanent disability accommodation needs, temporary/sudden onset needs for accommodations are not retroactive and will not begin until the student has completed the entire accommodations process.
-Because temporary accommodation needs can be urgent and documentation can come in various forms, students should contact the Inclusion Office with questions and/or urgent needs.
+Temporary accommodation needs can be urgent, and documentation can come in various forms.
+Students should contact the Accommodations Office with questions and/or urgent needs as soon as possible.

 Process for Disability Accommodations